Ashmore AUM plunges due to coronavirus selloff in markets

-April 16 (Reuters) - Emerging markets-focussed money manager Ashmore ASHM.L posted a 22% plunge in assets under management, slammed by an $18 billion loss on its investments, as a coronavirus-led selloff in financial markets bashed global stocks last month.
+LONDON, April 16 (Reuters) - Emerging markets-focused money manager Ashmore ASHM.Lon Thursday posted a 22% plunge in assets under management, slammed by an $18 billion loss on its investments, as a coronavirus-led selloff in financial markets bashed global stocks last month.

 AUM dropped to $76.8 billion as at March end from $98.4 billion on Dec.
 31, while net outflows amounted to $3.6 billion.